 Abraham (Barry) E. Cohen has been one of our directors since May 2007.
-Mr. Cohen served as Senior Vice President of Merck & Co. and from 1977 to 1988 as President of the Merck Sharp & Dohme International Division.
-Since his retirement in January 1992, Mr. Cohen has been active as an international business consultant.
-He is presently a director of Akzo Novel NV., Chugai Pharmaceutical Co.
-U.S.A., Teva Pharmaceutical Industries Ltd., Neurobiological Technologies, Inc. and Vasomedical, Inc. The Board believes that Mr. Cohen's business experience, including his experience as an executive officer of Merck, and his service on other public company boards, combined with his business acumen and judgment provide our Board with valuable operational expertise and leadership skills.
+Mr. Cohen served as Senior Vice President of Merck & Co. until his retirement in January 1992 and as President of the Merck Sharp & Dohme International Division from 1977 to 1988.
+Since his retirement, Mr. Cohen has been active as an international business consultant.
+He is presently a director of Chugai Pharmaceutical Co., Ltd. and Teva Pharmaceutical Industries Ltd. The Board believes that Mr. Cohen's business experience, including his experience as an executive officer of Merck, and his service on other public company boards, combined with his business acumen and judgment provide our Board with valuable operational expertise and leadership skills.